-In 2017, the Bureau conducted dawn raids at the offices of seven bread wholesalers and grocery retailers in a criminal investigation tied to the alleged price-fixing of packaged bread products.
-In court filings, the Bureau alleged that bread wholesalers Canada Bread and Weston Bakeries communicated with one another to set bread prices that retailers than agreed to pass through to consumers.
-Retailers subject to the dawn raids were Loblaw Companies Ltd (whose parent company, George Weston Ltd, owns Weston Bakeries), Walmart Canada Corp., Sobeys Inc., Metro Inc. and Giant Tiger Stores Ltd.
+In 2017, the Bureau conducted dawn raids at the offices of seven bread wholesalers and grocery retailers in a criminal investigation into the alleged price-fixing of packaged bread products.
+In court filings, the Bureau alleged that bread wholesalers Canada Bread and Weston Bakeries communicated with one another to set bread prices that retailers then agreed to pass through to consumers.
+These retailers were Loblaw Companies Ltd (whose parent company, George Weston Ltd, owns Weston Bakeries), Walmart Canada Corp, Sobeys Inc, Metro Inc and Giant Tiger Stores Ltd.

 In December 2017, George Weston and Loblaw publicly admitted to their participation in what the companies say has been an industry-wide arrangement over the past 14 years to coordinate and fix the price of bread, and identified themselves collectively as the immunity applicant in this case.
 According to documents released by the Ontario Superior Court of Justice, the investigation alleged that prices were increased at least 15 times over this time period, in a pattern known as the 7/10 convention – seven cents more at wholesale and 10 cents more for consumers in stores.

-Of the remaining companies implicated in the alleged price-fixing, Walmart has declined to comment, while the others have denied contravening any provisions of the Act.
 The Bureau has not offered a timeline for when charges may be laid, and in early 2018, publicly clarified that there was no conclusion of wrongdoing at that time.
-At the time of writing, class action lawsuits have been launched against the implicated companies seeking more than C$5 billion in damages.
+At the time of writing, class action lawsuits have been launched against the implicated companies seeking more than C$1 billion in damages.

 ii Trends, developments and strategies

-While the immunity and leniency programmes provide incentives for parties to unlawful conduct to self-report, these changes may render the Bureau's premier cartel detection tool less attractive, particularly for potential applicants who are attempting to balance varying cooperation requirements of competition authorities in different jurisdictions.
+While the immunity and leniency programmes provide incentives for parties to unlawful conduct to self-report, these changes may render the Bureau's premier cartel detection tool less attractive, particularly for potential applicants who are considering the cooperation requirements of competition authorities in different jurisdictions.
 Indeed, since immunity and leniency programmes have been revised, the number of immunity and leniency markers granted to applicants has decreased.
-With the general decline in the perceived attractiveness of immunity and leniency programmes around the world, international companies (in particular) should consider carefully the advantages and risks associated with availing themselves of the Bureau's updated immunity and leniency programmes.
+With the general decline in the perceived attractiveness of immunity and leniency programmes around the world, companies should consider carefully the advantages and risks associated with availing themselves of the Bureau's updated immunity and leniency programmes.

-Given the Bureau's continued focus on the detection, investigation, prosecution and punishment of cartels and bid-rigging matters, companies should continue to give significant attention to ensuring compliance with applicable laws and treating all possible violations very seriously.
-Companies should note that the Bureau considers having a corporate compliance programme, which conforms to its Corporate Compliance Programs bulletin, to be a mitigating factor in sentencing and will recommend a reduced sentence for companies with such a programme.
+Given the Bureau's focus on the detection, investigation, prosecution and punishment of cartels and bid-rigging matters, companies should continue to give significant attention to ensuring compliance with applicable laws and to treat all potential violations seriously.
+Companies should note that the Bureau considers having a corporate compliance programme, which conforms to its Corporate Compliance Programs Bulletin, to be a mitigating factor in sentencing and will recommend a reduced sentence for companies with such a programme.

 Antitrust: restrictive agreements and dominance

-The Act contains non-criminal provisions relating to abuse of dominance (Section 79), restrictive agreements among competitors (Section 90.1) and various distribution practices, including refusal to deal, price maintenance, exclusive dealing, tied selling and market restrictions (Sections 75–77).
-These provisions, which are collectively known as 'reviewable practices', permit the Commissioner to seek an order from a specialist court, the Competition Tribunal (the Tribunal), where the Commissioner can show that the reviewable practice is, or is likely to have an anticompetitive effect.
+The Act contains civil (i.e., non-criminal) provisions relating to abuse of dominance (Sections 78–79), restrictive agreements among competitors (Section 90.1) and various distribution practices, including refusal to deal, price maintenance, exclusive dealing, tied selling and market restrictions (Sections 75–77).
+These provisions, which are collectively known as 'reviewable practices', permit the Commissioner to seek an order from the Competition Tribunal (the Tribunal), where the Commissioner must demonstrate that the reviewable practice is, or is likely to have an anticompetitive effect.
 The Tribunal has the power to make remedial orders in respect of each provision, but may only impose an administrative monetary penalty (of up to C$10 million for a first order, and C$15 million for subsequent orders) in respect of abuse of dominance.

 i Significant cases

-The Bureau has made enforcing the reviewable practices provisions of the Act continues to be a high priority for the Bureau.
+Enforcement action in respect of the reviewable practices provisions of the Act continues to be a high priority for the Bureau.
 A summary of recent notable cases are set out below.